 The EUCC scheme and the Cyber Resilience Act (CRA) work in tandem to present compliance, however, achieving complete adherence to the CRA requires further actions in EUCC.
 Applus+ Laboratories helps ENISA to identify and analyze the gap between the two regulations and the EUCC workarounds to comply with CRA.

-Applus+ Laboratories is in the final stages of becoming one of the first accredited and authorized EUCC laboratories (ITSEF) for the CSA levels of Substantial and High.
-For more information on the EUCC certification scheme and its relationship with the existing Common Criteria, the Cybersecurity Resilience Act, and the upcoming steps related to different cybersecurity regulations being implemented by the EU, please feel free to contact us.
+Applus+ Laboratories is an accredited EUCC ITSEF for the CSA levels of Substantial (AVA_VAN.1 and AVA_VAN.2) and High (from AVA_VAN.3 on).
+Applus+ Laboratories is in the process of being authorized.
+To get started with you EUCC certification or for more information on the EUCC Scheme and its relationship with the existing Common Criteria, the Cybersecurity Resilience Act, and the upcoming steps related to different cybersecurity regulations being implemented by the EU, please feel free to contact us.

 Applus+ uses first-party and third-party cookies for analytical purposes and to show you personalized advertising based on a profile drawn up based on your browsing habits (eg. visited websites).
 Click HERE for more information.
 You can accept all cookies by pressing the "Accept" button or configure or reject their use by clicking here.